gustavopin/COVID-19-Analysis/README.md

 (X) Filter the data for Brazil

-() Make a graph for daily infections
+(X) Make a graph for daily infections in Brazil